This ExpressVPN vs PureVPN comparison report examined ten different categories — and the test results reveal a clear winner.

 VPN apps should not crash, stall out, or require you to start the Task Manager to force the program to quit.
 In the past, we had many problems with the PureVPN apps, which did not function well.
 But their latest apps seem much better.
 Here is the Windows desktop app:

 The apps include a kill switch and have added support for the WireGuard VPN protocol.
 This is good, but overall, we still find the ExpressVPN apps to be better designed, and without a history that makes us a little nervous.

 Using a VPN always has some impact on the speed of your internet connection.
 After all, a VPN has to do a lot of work to encrypt and decrypt messages and adds an additional destination (the VPN server) in the middle of the connection.
 With top-performing VPNs, however, this speed tradeoff is minimal.

-For all of the ExpressVPN vs PureVPN speed comparison tests below we used the 500 Mbps internet connection in our Western US lab.
+For all of the speed comparison tests below, we used the 500 Mbps internet connection in our Western US lab.

 Note: We tested PureVPN using their standard OpenVPN implementation.
-We tested ExpressVPN with their new Lightway protocol, which is significantly faster than their own OpenVPN implementation.
-At this time, PureVPN does not support WireGuard, Lightway, or any of the newer (faster) VPN protocols.
+We tested ExpressVPN with their new Lightway protocol, which is generally faster than their own OpenVPN implementation.

 PureVPN server in the United States: 59 Mbps